Contra Roosh V. on Evolution

 There must be something else motivating and driving human beings that can’t be explained by current science, and so therefore the science we have is unable to provide a definitive and consistent account of our origin story along with our behavior.
 This means that if you are using evolution to structure, organize, or explain your own life, you are living a falsehood—a soothing falsehood but a falsehood nonetheless.

-If you thought that evolutionary theory alone was a sufficient basis for organizing or explaining your life, that was your mistake.
-You made evolution into a god and now you are denouncing it as a false god.
+It sounds like you made evolution into a god, and now you are denouncing it as a false god.
 Evolution is not a god.
 It is a process.
+The theory of evolution is part of a rational worldview, but it is not a worldview itself.

 I must state that it’s not a comfortable position for me to neither believe in god or human evolution, for I have no working model for my own existence.
 It’s a weird place because my brain, for some reason, craves an origin story for where it came from.
 It’s searching, hunting, for something that explains how it got here, but I will be patient in this search, because I find it liberating and free that I no longer have to frame every human action through the lens of “survive and reproduce” and “all humans act in self-interest to spread their genes.”